facebook/prophet/docs/_docs/contributing.md

 * Test that the documentation builds correctly.
 See “Generating documentation”.

 * Test your code.
-  ** Write new tests if needed.
-See “Test-driven development/code writing”.
+  - Write new tests if needed.
+See "Testing with Continuous Integration"
-  ** Test the code using unittest.
+  - Test the code using unittest.
 Running all tests takes a while, so feel free to only run the tests you think are needed based on your PR.
 CI will catch any failing tests.

 * Push your code and create a PR on GitHub.
 * Use a helpful title for your pull request by summarizing the main contributions rather than using the latest commit message.
 If this addresses an issue, please reference it.